NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/configuring_serial_port.md

-# Configuring serial port and logging
+# Configuring logging to the serial port

 Serial Terminal supports Nordic Semiconductor Development Kits (DKs) and prototyping platforms.
 Your application must enable serial communications and logging over Universal Asynchronous Receiver/Transmitter (UART).

-The following sections describe some alternatives for enabling logging to the serial port.
+The following sections describe some alternatives for enabling logging to the serial port in the [nRF Connect SDK](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html).

 ## Configure serial communications and logging over UART in your nRF Connect SDK application